 Ammonia, Nitrite and Nitrate level

 Fish fecal matter and uneaten food cause these substances to generate.
 But ammonia, nitrite, and nitrate are toxic to the fish.
-Thus, you should maintain those parameters at 0 ppm-level.
+Thus, you should maintain those parameters at the 0 ppm level.
 To minimize and eliminate those substance levels, you can use a good filter.

 Generally, sexual differences are not clear in black neon tetra.
 The female fish has a larger body than the male fish.
-Female fish belly is rounded than male fish.
-When females are matured, their lower abdomen is swollen.
+The female fish’s belly is more rounded than the male fish.
+When females are mature, their lower abdomen is swollen.
 Because it is filled with hundreds of eggs.

 male vs. female differences of Black neon tetra